hirwaaldo1/hirwaaldo1/README.md

 ### Hi there , I'am Aldo

 ### 👨🏻‍💻 &nbsp;About Me
-I am passionate about Web and App development and continuously expanding my skillset.
-I am seeking collaboration with other full-stack developers and have a goal for 2023 to contribute more to Open Source projects.
-You can reach me at [hirwaaldo1@gmail.com](mailto:hirwaaldo1@gmail.com) and feel free to review my [Résumé](https://www.hirwaaldo1/resume.pdf) for further information about me.
+I am passionate  about Web and App development and continuously expanding my skillset 🌱.
+I am seeking collaboration with other full-stack developers and have a goal for 2023 to contribute more to Open Source projects 🤝🏻.
+You can reach me at [hirwaaldo1@gmail.com](mailto:hirwaaldo1@gmail.com) 📫 and feel free to review my [Résumé](https://www.hirwaaldo1/resume.pdf) for further information about me.
 I am open to receiving feedback and suggestions.
 <!-- - 👀 I’m interested in Web and App development
 - 🌱 I’m currently working on everything 🤣
 - 💞️ I’m looking to collaborate with other full stack developers